Policy Number: SS-3101-1980

 "Admission Requirements" refers to Mohawk College's specific academic and supplementary requirements for entry to the College in a specific program.
 This may include, but is not limited to, secondary or post-secondary grades or grade point average, standardized test scores or portfolios depending on the institution or program.

-"Applicant" refers to an individual applying to a program of instruction, known as a program of study at Mohawk College.
+"Applicant" refers to an individual applying to a program of instruction, known as a program of study at Mohawk College (also referred to as Domestic Applicant, International Student, etc.).

-"Mature Student Status" means the status of an applicant who does not have an Ontario Secondary School Diploma (OSSD) or equivalent but has reached the age of 19 years on or before the commencement of the program of instruction in which he or she intends to enrol.
+"Mature Student Status" refers to the status of an applicant who may not have an Ontario Secondary School Diploma (OSSD) or equivalent but has reached the age of 19 years on or before the commencement of the program of instruction in which they intend to enroll.

 "Ontario Secondary School Certificate (OSSC)" refers to a credential of recognition that will be granted on request to students who leave school before earning the Ontario Secondary School Diploma, provided that they have earned a minimum of 14 credits (7 compulsory and 7 optional credits), as defined by the Ministry of Education.